-In our previous article, we explored the concept of rhythm, a crucial foundation for the subject we're looking at today: the time signature.
-The time signature guides us on how to navigate the rhythm in a piece.
-It's placed right at the beginning of the sheet music, beside the clef.
+In our previous article, we explored the concept of rhythm, the foundation for what we're looking at today: the time signature.
+The time signature tells you how to navigate the rhythm of a piece.
+It sits right at the beginning of the sheet music, next to the clef, and it shapes how every note that follows is counted.

 The time signature